 - 4 Mr. Wilwert, my name is James Gillette with the United States Coast Guard.
 I just have questions 5 that just has to do with, about the spot checks.
-And 6 7 just trying to get an understanding.
-I want to first 8 start with understanding, to get a Commercial Vessel Examiner's Qualification, does anybody that is trying to 9 achieve that qualification, do they need to know 10 anything about crab pots or fishing gear to receive that 11 qualification?
-12 - A. I believe in the Personal Qualification little while since I've looked at a PQS -- but I believe there are sections in there that do discuss gear and gear types.
+And 6 just trying to get an understanding.
+I want to first 7 start with understanding, to get a Commercial Vessel 8 Examiner's Qualification, does anybody that is trying to 9 achieve that qualification, do they need to know 10 anything about crab pots or fishing gear to receive that 11 qualification?
+12 - 13 A. I believe in the Personal Qualification 14 Standard, the PQS, there are sections -- it's been a 15 little while since I've looked at a PQS -- but I believe 16 there are sections in there that do discuss gear and 17 gear types.